open-interop/oop-gateway/README.md

 ## Installation

-Simply run `yarn install` to install the dependencies.
+Simply run `yarn install` to install the node dependencies.

 The blacklist depends on [CouchDB](https://couchdb.apache.org/), installation instructions can be found [here](https://docs.couchdb.org/en/2.2.0/install/index.html).

 once everything is installed the service can be started with `yarn start`.

 ## Config

+Configuration is done via environment variables.
+Available options are:

 - `OOP_LISTEN_PORT`: The port the web server will listen on.
 - `OOP_AMQP_ADDRESS`: The address of the AMQP messaging service.